- Written by Dr.Mehmet Demircioglu

 Do not use fingernails.
 Do not massage the recipient area early.
 Do not apply a thick layer and leave it because it feels safer.
 Heavy product can attract lint, dust, sweat, and pillow contact.
 It can also make the next wash harder.

 After the first 10 to 14 days, the conversation changes, but it still depends on the scalp.
-If crusts are gone and the skin is calm, a small amount may be reasonable.
-If scabs are still attached, the skin burns, or washing still feels difficult, wait and send photos.
+If crusts are gone and the skin looks settled, a small amount may be reasonable.
+If scabs are still attached, the skin burns, or washing still feels difficult, waiting is safer than trying to force comfort.

-Product advice often sounds confident because one patient used something and felt better.
+Product advice often sounds confident because someone used something and felt better.
 That does not make it safe for every scalp, every surgery, or every healing stage.
 The product that helped one donor area may irritate another recipient area.

 I judge product advice by timing, skin condition, ingredients, and how much touching it requires.
 A clinic that simply says to put anything soothing on the scalp without looking at the healing stage is oversimplifying the problem.
 A more careful answer separates donor comfort from recipient protection.